jacobkap/crimebythenumbers/docs/geocoding.md

 ```
 The minimum and maximum are very similar to each other for both longitude and latitude so that's a sign that it geocoded correctly.
 The 10 NA values mean that it didn't find a match for 10 of the addresses.
 Let's try again and now set `method` to "arcgis" which generally has a very high match rate.
 Before we do this let's just remove the entire latitude and longitude columns from our data.
 How the `geocode()` function works is that if we keep the "long" and "lat" columns that are currently in the data from when we just geocoded, when we run it again it'll make new columns that have nearly identical names.
 We usually want as few columns in our data as possible so there's no point having the "lat" column from the last geocode run with the 10 NAs and another "lat" (though slightly different, automatically chosen name) column from this time we run `geocode().`

-We could also just geocode the 10 addresses that failed on the first run, but given that we'll only geocoding a small number of addresses it won't take much extra time to have ArcGIS run it all.
+We could also just geocode the 10 addresses that failed on the first run, but given that we'll only be geocoding a small number of addresses it won't take much extra time to have ArcGIS run it all.
 Running this function on just the NA rows requires a bit more work than just rerunning them all.
 In general, when the choice is between you spending time writing code and letting the computer do more work, let the computer do the work.
 And in general I'd recommend starting with ArcGIS as it is more reliable for geocoding.
 We'll remove the current coordinate columns by setting them each to NULL.

 ```r